-Flying 6,000 miles to vote: Hong Kong sees record turnout
+Hong Kongers 'thumb their noses at Beijing' with pro-independence votes

 Cheng was eligible to vote in 2012, but was overseas.
 She said she felt "much more emotionally involved this time" after the 2014 protests known as the "Umbrella Movement."

 Ella Wong, 27, was also studying abroad during the last elections.
-"I didn't care about politics that much," she said, after casting her first vote on Sunday.
+"I didn't care about politics that much then," she said, after casting her first vote on Sunday.

-"There wasn't as much of a concern that China was encroaching on Hong Kong's freedoms (in 2012), and the 'Umbrella Revolution' hadn't yet awoken my concern towards politics."
+Another first time voter, 50-year-old Mandy So, says she felt indifferent in the past, but was taking part this year for the benefit of future generations.